Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

-Five to seven days for a straightforward repair.
-This covers consultation, surgery, recovery, and follow-up.
+Plan for five to seven days for a straightforward repair.
+That covers your consultation and pre-operative tests, the surgery itself, hotel recovery, and a follow-up appointment before you fly.
 Bilateral or complex cases may benefit from an extra two to three days.

-Most patients are cleared to fly within five to seven days, once wound healing is confirmed at the follow-up appointment.
-Stay hydrated and walk regularly during the flight.
+Most patients are cleared to fly five to seven days after surgery, once wound healing is confirmed at the follow-up appointment.
+On the flight, stay hydrated, wear compression stockings, and walk the aisle regularly, and let cabin crew handle anything heavy in the overhead locker.

 Nick Peplow